ItsDrike/itsdrike.com/content/posts/git-credentials.md

 - The `-C` flag allows you to specify a comment, which you can use to specify what this key will be used for.
 If you don't need a comment, you can also omit this flag.
 - The `-t` flag specifies the key type.
 The default type for SSH keys is `rsa`, however I'd suggest using `ed25519` which is considered safer and more performant than RSA keys.
-If you will decide to use `rsa`, make sure to use a key size of at least 2048 bits, but for better security, but ideally you should try to use a key size of `4096`.
+If you decide to use `rsa`, make sure to use a key size of at least 2048 bits, but for better security, but ideally you should try to use a key size of `4096`.

 After running this command, you will be asked to specify a file where this key should be stored.
 You will probably want